shira-w/GOOGLE_PROJECT_autocomplete/README.md

 # GOOGLE PROJECT: autocomplete sentences 21-23/07/2020

-Search and auto-completion for sentences within given input text files
+Search and auto-completion for sentences within given input text files.
+Manipulating the data with complex data-structures and algorithmic optimizations using Python and C++.

 ## Description